 However, Jo also holds the machinery as it is attached to her land.
 She is entitled to a deduction for the decline in value based on the cost to her to hold the machinery.
-This would not include her lease payments but would include the cost of installing the machinery - see The cost of a depreciating asset on page 14 for more information about what amounts form part of the cost of a depreciating asset.
+This would not include her lease payments but would include the cost of installing the machinery.
+For more information about what amounts form part of the cost of a depreciating asset on page 14.